shastier/home_budget_friend/Wireframes.md

 ## Home page
 - Show welcome message.
 - Header right side: has a link to Sign Up, Login and Log out.
-- Header left side: has a link to user's page: My Account and Home page.
+- Header left side: has a link to user's page: My Account, About and Home page.

 ![home](./assets/home.jpg)